JumpStartGeorgia/Makler.ge-Scraper/README.md

 When you run the scraper, the following happens:

 1. __Choose Ads to Scrape__: The scraper checks the database for the last scraped date.
-It grabs the IDs for all postings posted on and after that date, but only saves posts not already in the database to `ids_to_process` in `status.json`.
+It grabs the IDs for all postings posted on and after that date, and then saves posts not already in the database to `ids_to_process` in `status.json`.
 2. __Scrape Ads__: Requests are sent to makler.ge to the ads listed in `ids_to_process` and are saved as `data.json` files in the `data` folder.
 3. __Save Ads to Database__: The ad info in the new `data.json` files are saved to the database.
 4. __Update Github with New Data__: The database is dumped to `real-estate.sql.gz` and pushed to github, along with the new `status.json` file.